keithalewis/papers/um.md

 know the position ($\Delta_t$) at time $t$ this determines the trades:
 $\Gamma_t = dV_t/dX_t - \Delta_t$.

-In the continuous time case where stocks are modelled by geometric Brownian motion, this becomes classical Black-Scholes/Merton delta hedging where delta is $\Delta$ and gamma is $\Gamma$.
+In the continuous time case where stocks are modeled by geometric Brownian motion, this becomes classical Black-Scholes/Merton delta hedging where delta is $\Delta$ and gamma is $\Gamma$.
 Under their mathematical assumptions, the hedge perfectly replicates the derivative.

 In the real world it is not possible to perfectly replicate the derivative security.
-There is still research to be done on when to hedge and how to mangage the associated risk of imperfect replication.
+There is still research to be done on when to hedge and how to manage the associated risk of imperfect replication.

 Cites - Derman, Dupire, etc.